 |By Nell Jones - daughter, writer,

-When people would ask me what I most nervous for when going to college, I wouldn’t say schoolwork, I wouldn’t say being away from home, I would say the freshman fifteen.
-Everyone tells you it’s unavoidable and you just have to accept it.
+When people would ask me what I was most nervous about when going to college, I wouldn’t say schoolwork, I wouldn’t say being away from home, I would say the freshman fifteen.
+Everyone tells you it’s unavoidable and you have to accept it.

 Except you don’t.

 Unfortunately, alcohol consumption is the number one cause of weight gain, which no college student wants to hear.
-But don’t get your hope down, you can still avoid the unnecessary factors of the freshmen fifteen.
+But don’t get your hopes down; you can still avoid the unnecessary factors of the freshman fifteen.

 Watch the Snacks

-For example, late night snacks.
-Who doesn’t want to stick some easy mac in the microwave when they come back from a night out and inhale it in two seconds?
+For example, late-night snacks.
+Who doesn’t want to stick some easy mac in the microwave when they return from a night out and inhale it in two seconds?
 People who don’t want the freshmen fifteen.

 No ramen, no pizza, no buffalo wings, nothing.
 If you can’t resist the temptation, don’t keep the food in your room in the first place.
 And definitely don’t have Domino’s pizza on speed dial.

-Instead, get some low-cal, healthy snacks like popcorn, or something that will fill you up and keep you full like peanut butter and fruit.
-I can promise you that right after you eat an entire bag of potato chips or three cupcakes, no matter how good they are in the moment, you will regret it immediately after.
+Instead, get some low-calorie, healthy snacks like popcorn or something that will fill you up and keep you full, like peanut butter and fruit.
+I can promise you that you will regret it immediately after eating an entire bag of potato chips or three cupcakes, no matter how good they are at the moment.

 Most Important Meal of the Day?

-As for meals, I am a true believer in breakfast being the most important meal of the day.
-Eating a big, healthy breakfast in the morning ensures that you are not dying of hunger after your 10:05.
+As for meals, breakfast is the most important meal of the day.
+Eating a big, healthy breakfast in the morning ensures that you are not dying of hunger after 10:05.
 It also gets your digestive system going and ready to take on whatever else you eat that day.

-When choosing meal plans, always go for the smaller one.
-It will prevent you from ordering excessive lunches and dinner.
-Also, just because there is pizza, french-fries and ice-cream available at every meal, doesn’t mean you should eat them every meal.
+When choosing meal plans, always go for the smaller ones.
+It will prevent you from ordering excessive lunches and dinners.
+Also, just because pizza, french fries, and ice cream are available at every meal doesn’t mean you should eat them every meal.

 Ask yourself, what would my mom want me to eat.
-Treat yourself once in a blue moon, but you will be happier if you eat a healthy well-balanced meal every day.
+Treat yourself once in a blue moon, but you will be happier if you eat a healthy, well-balanced meal daily.
 Science proves it.

-When I’m stressed I like to stress eat.
-A lot of times my stress food preference is ice cream, and before I know it I have finished the entire thing.
-Luckily someone invented the 300 calorie pint of ice-cream, where you can eat as much as you want and not feel guilty.
-Isn’t chocolate healthy for you anyways?
+When I’m stressed, I like to stress eat.
+Often, my stress food preference is ice cream; before I know it, I have finished everything.
+Luckily, someone invented the 300-calorie pint of ice cream, where you can eat as much as you want and not feel guilty.
+Isn’t chocolate healthy for you anyway?

 Don't Be Afraid of a Little Exercise

-Last but not least, you need to exercise to avoid the freshmen fifteen.
-As I said, you don’t need to live at the gym, but do make it part of your weekly (maybe daily or every other day) routine.
-It’s not as hard as it sounds though, especially on a college campus.
+Last but not least, you need to exercise to avoid the freshman fifteen.
+As I said, you don’t need to live at the gym but do make it part of your weekly (maybe daily or every other day) routine.
+It’s not as hard as it sounds, though, especially on a college campus.

-There are so many FREE classes going on that you can drag your friends too and have a blast.
-Just make yourself a good playlist and it won’t feel like torture every time.
+There are so many FREE classes going on that you can drag your friends to and have a blast.
+Just make yourself a good playlist, and it won’t feel like torture every time.